porplax/jellyfish-rs/.github/ISSUE_TEMPLATE/the-issue-template.md

 ---
 name: the issue template
-about: 'Found a bug?
-Got a suggestion? '
+about: put your issues here! bug, suggestion, question, or you probably found smth else.
 title: ''
 labels: good first issue.
-assignees:
+assignees: ''

 ---